alirehman57/Banking-Risk-Analysis/README.md

 <img width="848" height="611" alt="image" src="https://github.com/user-attachments/assets/bd725921-deb7-42f4-8746-4a2ff463026d" />
 # Calculated Functions –
 ## Sum :
 The power bi sum function will add all the numbers in a column and the column contains numbers to sum.
-It returns a decimal number.
+It returns decimal number.
 Syntax :
 Sum= SUM(<column>)
 Example: